 When is the correct time to start my seeds indoors?

-Here is a general guideline on how long before your average first frost date to start indoors:
+Here is a general guideline on how long before your average last frost date to start indoors:

 |10-12 weeks||8-10 weeks||6-8 weeks||4-6 weeks||2-4 weeks|